gwu-libraries/TweetSets/README.md

         cp example.env .env

 5. Edit `.env`.
 This file is annotated to help you select appropriate values.
+6. Create `dataset_list_msg.txt`.
+The contents of this file will be displayed on the dataset list page.
+It can be used to list other datasets that are available, but not yet loaded.
+If leaving the file empty then:

+        touch dataset_list_msg.txt

-6. Bring up the containers:
+7. Bring up the containers:

         docker-compose up -d